mkitt/mkitt.net/resume/resume.md

 ## Qualifications

-Over twelve years experience architecting, developing interfaces for award winning rich internet, campaign, and web applications.
+Over fourteen years experience architecting, developing interfaces for award winning rich internet, campaign, and web applications.
 Originally started out as an interaction designer, but quickly migrated into the developer role reconstructing graphical user interfaces.
 Fluent in a multitude of programming technologies and methodologies.
 Obsessed with pixel level precision and optimized executions.

 ## Objective